alamehan/nice-list/README.md

   * [Fandom](https://www.fandom.com/) - The entertainment site where fans come first.
 Source for all things TV, movies, and games, etc.
   * [Medium](https://medium.com/) - Our sole purpose is to help you find compelling ideas, knowledge, and perspectives.
   * [MakeUseOf](https://www.makeuseof.com/) - Learn how to make use of tech around you and discover cool stuff on the Internet.
-  * [Reddit](https://www.reddit.com/) - Home to thousands of communities, endless conversation, and authentic human connection.
   * [Vice](https://www.vice.com/) - The definitive guide to enlightening information from every corner of the planet.
   * [Snopes](https://www.snopes.com/) - The definitive fact-checking site and reference source for misinformation.
+  * [Reddit](https://www.reddit.com/) - Home to thousands of communities, endless conversation, and human connection.

 * Useful Web Apps
   * [Pdf.io](https://pdf.io/) - Free set of online tools for handling PDF files.
 Convert and edit your PDF files.